Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Discussions and summary

-In the above discussions, the spacial structure of tetraquark states was not considered.
-An observed double-heavy state can also be a meson-meson molecule whose spacial structure differs from the compact tetraquark.
-At present, it is generally difficult to find out a criterion to distinguish a compact multiquark state from a molecular state, but there are cases we can.
-In the $bb\bar{n}\bar{n}$ case, both compact tetraquark and molecules \cite{Ohkoda:2012hv,Li:2012ss,Xu:2017tsr,Wang:2018atz,Sakai:2017avl} are possible, but the binding energies in these two configurations are different.
-It is possible to identify the inner structure of the observed state: large (small) binding energy corresponds to a compact (molecular) state.
-In the $cc\bar{n}\bar{n}$ case, however, the observed state should be a molecule \cite{Ohkoda:2012hv,Li:2012ss,Xu:2017tsr} if it is below the related meson-meson threshold.
-In the $bc\bar{n}\bar{n}$ case, both molecules \cite{Li:2012ss,Sakai:2017avl} and compact tetraquarks are around related meson-meson thresholds.
-The situation is complicated and further discussions are needed.
+The spacial structure of the tetraquark states was not considered in the above discussions.
+An observed double-heavy state can also be a meson-meson molecule, the spatial structure of which differs from the compact tetraquark.
+At present, it is generally difficult to determine a criterion to distinguish a compact multiquark state from a molecular state, but there are cases where this is possible.
+In the $bb\bar{n}\bar{n}$ case, both compact tetraquark and molecules \cite{Ohkoda:2012hv,Li:2012ss,Xu:2017tsr,Wang:2018atz,Sakai:2017avl} are possible, but the binding energies in these two configurations differ.
+It is possible to identify the inner structure of the observed state: a large (small) binding energy corresponds to a compact (molecular) state.
+However, in the $cc\bar{n}\bar{n}$ case, the observed state should be a molecule \cite{Ohkoda:2012hv,Li:2012ss,Xu:2017tsr} if it is below the related meson-meson threshold.
+In the $bc\bar{n}\bar{n}$ case, both molecules \cite{Li:2012ss,Sakai:2017avl} and compact tetraquarks are around the related meson-meson thresholds.
+The situation is complicated, and further discussions are required.